bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/project_folder_py.md

 ## Project Folder

-To deploy an app with Dash Enterprise two additional files are needed:
+To deploy an app with Dash Enterprise two additional files are needed in your **project folder**:

 1. A `requirements.txt` file to describe your app's dependencies
 2. A `Procfile` to declare what commands & processes should be run to run the Dash app and any other background processes

+A minimal project structure might look like this:
 ```
 |-- app.py
 |-- Procfile